solana-labs/governance-docs/docs/DAO-Management/get-started.md

 # Get Started

-This section is related to building a DAO on the Solana network and cover:
+This section is related to building a DAO on the Solana network and covers:

 1. What is a DAO?
 2. Creating a DAO